thaitri2005/Clipboard-AI/HOTKEYS.md

 🎯 HOTKEY DETECTED: Ctrl+Shift+G pressed!
 ```

-If you see `G=True, Ctrl=True, Shift=True` but the hotkey doesn't trigger, there's a bug - let me know!
+If you see `G=True, Ctrl=True, Shift=True` but the hotkey doesn't trigger, please file an issue with a log snippet.

 ## Alternative: Disable Verbose Mode